 Pastor Jack is passionate for the gospel and believes the Church is the hope for the world.
 He and his wife, Linda, have four children: Genesis, Joshua, John, and Krista.
 They are a pet-friendly household and enjoy sports and the outdoors.
 And anyone who meets Pastor Jack learns quickly that he is an enthusiastic Pittsburgh Steelers fan.

 Pastor John H. Brock, M.Div.

-Ministry Director for Parish Life
+Pastor for Parish Life

 Pastor John Brock has been part of Trinity’s life since 2002.
 A native of the Midwest, he lived in many different parts of our country before coming to Pennsylvania.

 While many people felt he had a gift for ordained ministry, John shied away from seminary and focused instead on youth ministry.

 He was a youth director in Connecticut, and certified as an ELCA Associate in Ministry, when he met another youth director named Marianne.